 c the third level of the code indicates the therapeutic and pharmacological subgroup (i.e., the different drug actions that will address the disease in question); and

 d the fourth level of the code indicates the chemical subgroup.

 The Commission starts its analysis at different levels, often depending on whether the transaction involves producers of originators or generics.

 When it comes to originator companies, the Commission's analysis tends to begin at the ATC3 level, which, as indicated in (c) above, groups medicines according to their broad therapeutic and pharmacological indications.12

-In mergers involving originators and generic producers, the Commission may identify a certain degree of substitutability between the molecules used by originators and generic producers (see Section II.i, Originators, generics and biosimilars, infra).
+In mergers involving originators and generic producers, the Commission may identify a certain degree of substitutability between the molecules used by originators and generic producers (see further Originators and generics, below).
 In these scenarios, the Commission might take into account the closeness of substitution between these molecules, and consider the generic molecule as being the closest substitute to the ex-originator drug based on the same molecule.14

 Prescription medicines, over-the-counter (OTC) and dual-status medicines

 The Commission has usually defined separate markets for prescription medicines and for OTC or dual-status medicines.15 This is due to the fact that seriousness of disease (i.e., medical indications or dosage, or both, in some cases), strength of products (including possible side effects and harmfulness if misused), legal framework, marketing, distribution the medical indications (including their possible side effects), legal framework, marketing, distribution and rules on reimbursement of drugs all tend to differ between the two categories of medicines, even when the active ingredients are identical.